Deinosuchus: Size

 The large size of Deinosuchus has generally been recognized despite the fragmentary nature of the fossils assigned to it.
 However, estimates of how large it really was have varied considerably over the years.
 The original estimate from 1954 for the type specimen of the then-named "Phobosuchus riograndensis" were based on a skull of 1.5 m and a lower jaw of 1.8 m long, reconstructed with similar proportions to the Cuban crocodile giving a total estimated length of 15 m.
 However, this reconstruction is currently considered to be inaccurate.
 Using more complete remains, it was estimated in 1999 that the size attained by specimens of Deinosuchus varied from 8 to 10 m with weights from 2.5 to 5 MT.
 This was later corroborated when it was noted that most known specimens of D. rugosus usually had skulls of about 1 m with estimated total lengths of 8 m and weights of 2.3 MT.
 A reasonably well-preserved skull specimen discovered in Texas indicated the animal's head measured about 1.31 m, and its body length was estimated at 9.8 m.
 Schwimmer (2002) suggested the very largest individuals of D. riograndensis could reach sizes up to 12 m, 1.5 times that of the average D. rugosus, based on isometrically scaling vertebral lengths from the type specimens of "Phobosuchus riograndensis" (AMNH 3073) and Deinosuchus hatcheri, which he estimated would represent animals nearly 8.5 MT.
 However, Iijima and Kubo (2020) estimated AMNH 3073 to measure 7.37–8.17 m in length using regression equations based on modern crocodilians, as the vertebrae of crocodilians scale with positive allometry.

-A particularly large mandibular fragment from a D. riograndensis specimen was estimated to have come from an individual with a skull length of 147.5 cm.
+A particularly large preserved skull from a D. riograndensis specimen was estimated to have come from an individual with a skull length of 147.5 cm.
 This length was used in conjunction with a regression equation relating skull length to total length in the American alligator to estimate a total length of 10.64 m for this particular specimen.
 This is only slightly lower than previous estimates for the species.
 Deinosuchus has often been described as the largest crocodyliform of all time.
-However, other crocodyliforms such as Purussaurus, Gryposuchus, Rhamphosuchus, Euthecodon, and Sarcosuchus may have equaled or exceeded it in size or length.

-However, the 2025 study which reclassified Deinosuchus as a eusuchian crocodylomorph stated that previous estimates may have overestimated its size as the genus has a relatively long snout, but these were based on taxa with shorter snouts (such as the American alligator).
-The authors estimated that D. riograndensis and D. schwimmeri most likely reached total lengths of 7.66 m and 6.37 m, respectively.
+In their 2025 reclassification of Deinosuchus as a non-crocodylian eusuchian, Walter and colleagues stated that previous estimates may have overestimated its size as the genus has a relatively long snout, but these were based on taxa with shorter snouts such as the American alligator.
+The authors estimated the maximum total body length of D. riograndensis and D. schwimmeri at 10.5 m and 7.64 m respectively, a 95 percentile body length estimate, which they considered most likely, of 7.66 m and 6.37 m respectively and a mean body length of 5.8 m and 4.83 m respectively.
+Though the authors stated that D. riograndensis specimen AMNH 3073 would have been larger than the specimens used in the study.
+They also suggested that Purussaurus would have been larger than Deinosuchus.